MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 Dan tells us to use recursion when iterating over a structure of interconnected elements without previous knowledge about its size or depth.

-In simple terms, think of it like a JavaScript [do while loop](https://www.w3schools.com/jsref/jsref_dowhile.asp); keep iterating until we meet a specific condition.

 ---

 ### How I found Dan's recursive function